 Target APFTO: Authentication-Response (FTAA, Status, RSNE[PMKR0Name], MDE, FTE[ANonce, SNonce, R1KH-ID, R0KH-ID])

+To perform an over-the-air fast BSS transition to a target AP MLD, the FTO and target AP MLD shall perform the following exchange:

+FTOTarget AP MLD: Authentication-Request (FTAA, 0, RSNE[PMKR0Name], MDE, FTE[SNonce, R0KH-ID], Basic variant Multi-Link element)

+Target AP MLDFTO: Authentication-Response (FTAA, Status, RSNE[PMKR0Name], MDE, FTE[ANonce, SNonce, R1KH-ID, R0KH-ID], Basic variant Multi-Link element)

-The SME of the FTO initiates the authentication exchange, through the use of the MLME-AUTHENTICATE.request primitive, and the SME of the AP responds with an MLME-AUTHENTICATE.response primitive.
+The SME of the FTO initiates the authentication exchange, through the use of the MLME-AUTHENTICATE.request primitive, and the SME of the AP or AP MLD responds with an MLME-AUTHENTICATE.response primitive.
 See 11.3.4 (Authentication and deauthentication).
 The MLME primitives for Authentication when the FT authentication algorithm is selected use only authentication transaction sequence number values 1 and 2.

-In the Authentication-Request frame, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSSThe elements in the frame, and their required contents, shall be as given in 13.8.2 (FT authentication sequence: contents of first message).
+In the Authentication-Request frame without including the Basic variant Multi-Link element, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSS.
+In the Authentication-Request frame including the Basic variant Multi-Link element, the Address 1 (RA) field and the Address 2 (TA) field of the message header shall be set as defined in 35.3.3 (Multi-link device addressing).

+The elements in the frame, and their required contents, shall be as given in 13.8.2 (FT authentication sequence: contents of first message).

 If the contents of the MDE received by the AP do not match the contents advertised in the Beacon and Probe Response frames, the AP shall reject the authentication request with status code STATUS_INVALID_MDE.
-If the Authentication-Request frame contains an authentication algorithm equal to FT authentication and the contents of the RSNE do not indicate a negotiated AKM for which the Authentication type column indicates FT authentication (see Table 9-151 (AKM suite selectors)), the AP shall reject the authentication request with status code STATUS_INVALID_AKMP.
-If the FTE in the FT Request frame contains an invalid R0KH-ID, the AP shall reject the FT Request frame with status code STATUS_INVALID_FTE.
-If the RSNE in the Authentication-Request frame contains an invalid PMKR0Name and the AP has determined that it is an invalid PMKR0Name, the AP shall reject the authentication request with status code STATUS_INVALID_PMKID.
-If the requested R0KH is not reachable, the AP shall respond to the authentication request with status code R0KH_UNREACHABLE.
-If the FTO selects a pairwise cipher suite in the RSNE that is different from the ones used in the Initial mobility domain association, then the AP shall reject the authentication request with status code STATUS_INVALID_PAIRWISE_CIPHER.
+If the contents of the MDE received by the AP MLD do not match the contents advertised in the Beacon and Probe Response frames of any AP affiliated with he AP MLD, the AP MLD shall reject the authentication request with status code STATUS_INVALID_MDE.
+If the Authentication-Request frame contains an authentication algorithm equal to FT authentication and the contents of the RSNE do not indicate a negotiated AKM for which the Authentication type column indicates FT authentication (see Table 9-151 (AKM suite selectors)), the AP or AP MLD shall reject the authentication request with status code STATUS_INVALID_AKMP.
+If the FTE in the FT Request frame contains an invalid R0KH-ID, the AP or AP MLD shall reject the FT Request frame with status code STATUS_INVALID_FTE.
+If the RSNE in the Authentication-Request frame contains an invalid PMKR0Name and the AP or the PA MLD has determined that it is an invalid PMKR0Name, the AP or the AP MLD shall reject the authentication request with status code STATUS_INVALID_PMKID.
+If the requested R0KH is not reachable, the AP or AP MLD shall respond to the authentication request with status code R0KH_UNREACHABLE.
+If the FTO selects a pairwise cipher suite in the RSNE that is different from the ones used in the Initial mobility domain association, then the AP or AP MLD shall reject the authentication request with status code STATUS_INVALID_PAIRWISE_CIPHER.
 Subsequent to a rejection of an authentication request, the FTO may retry the authentication request.